Internet

 No, incognito browsing does not hide IP addresses.
 When you browse the internet, your computer or device is assigned a unique IP address, which is used to identify your location and device.
 Incognito browsing only prevents your web browser from storing information about your browsing history, cookies, and temporary files on your device.

-It does not hide your IP address or protect your online activity from being monitored by your internet service provider (ISP) or other third parties.
+Your internet service provider (ISP) and other third parties can still see your online activities even when you use this VPN.
 If you want to hide your IP address, you would need to use a virtual private network (VPN) or a proxy server.

 How to Incognito Browsing into different browsers?